Maia Szalavitz: Early life and education

 Maia Szalavitz was born March 29, 1965.
 She was raised in upstate New York.
 She graduated from Monroe-Woodbury High School in 1983 and attended Columbia University.
 She graduated cum laude from Brooklyn College.

+Szalavitz was addicted to cocaine and heroin in her late teens and early twenties, an experience that has informed her writing on addiction.

 Career

-Szalavitz is best known as the author of Help at Any Cost: How the Troubled-Teen Industry Cons Parents and Hurts Kids, a 2006 exposé documenting abuse in the insufficiently regulated troubled-teen treatment industry.
+Szalavitz is best known as the author of Help at Any Cost: How the Troubled-Teen Industry Cons Parents and Hurts Kids, a 2006 exposé documenting abuse in the insufficiently regulated troubled teen industry.
 She has written many other books including Born for Love: Why Empathy is Essential – and Endangered (Morrow, 2010) and The Boy Who Was Raised as a Dog (Basic, 2006), both coauthored with Dr. Bruce D. Perry; and co-authored Recovery Options: The Complete Guide with Dr. Joseph Volpicelli.

-Paul Raeburn at Knight Science Journalism at MIT called her "...the best writer I know of on addiction and related issues."
+Paul Raeburn at Knight Science Journalism at MIT called her "the best writer I know of on addiction and related issues."

 Szalavitz blogs for the Huffington Post and has written for the New York Times, the Washington Post, Newsday, New York magazine, New Scientist, Newsweek, Elle, Salon, Redbook and other major publications.
 She has also worked in television – first as Associate Producer and then Segment Producer for the PBS Charlie Rose Show, then on several documentaries including a Barbara Walters' AIDS special for ABC, and as Series Researcher and Associate Producer for the PBS documentary series Moyers on Addiction: Close to Home.